Technical Information

 The Shunt Capacitor

-The function of the shunt capacitance is to reduce the peak voltage across the MOSFET when the device is in the off state, and to spread the width of the "off" pulse.
-The shunt capacitor is also part of the output matching network total impedance.
+The function of the shunt capacitance is to reduce the peak voltage appearing across the MOSFET when the device is in the off state, and to spread the width of the "off" pulse.
+The shunt capacitor is also part of the output matching network.
+This capacitor must be a high quality, high current component.
+Typically, multi-layer ceramic capacitors work best, however silver-mica capacitors can also be used in this function.

 Tuning Capacitor Voltage Rating

 The series tuning capacitor is subject to very high RF voltage, and several thousand volts is not uncommon.
 Using a lower inductance and higher capacitance in the resonant circuit will reduce the voltage across the tuning capacitor somewhat.
-A useful rule of thumb for figuring the tuning capacitor voltage rating is 2.5 to 3 times the peak to peak RF voltage fed to the resonant network plus a safety factor.
-As an example, you normally expect to see 500 volts peak across your class E MOSFETs, and you are using a step-up transformer with a 1:2 ratio, you will see 1000 volts peak to peak across the secondary of the transformer, which is the input voltage to the resonant network.
-The tuning capacitor should have a 2500V or better, a 3000V rating.
+A useful rule of thumb for figuring the tuning capacitor voltage rating is 3 to 5 times the peak to peak RF voltage fed to the resonant network plus a safety factor.
+As an example, you normally expect to see 500 volts peak across your class E MOSFETs, and if you have 2 modules in series in your RF amplifier, you will see 1000 volts peak to peak across the secondary of the transformer, which is the input voltage to the resonant network.
+The tuning capacitor should have a 3000V or better, a 4000V or 5000V rating.

 MOSFET Voltage Rating